-The plot of stress against temperature for the three adhesives is shown in Figure 13.
-From the results we can conclude that the maximum stress of the adhesives reduces with increase in temperature from 20 to 260 °C. We are also able to prove from these results that the maximum shear stress of the three adhesives is greater than the maximum shear stress of the solid wood species (Douglas Fir) studied at room temperature.
+The plot of stress against temperature for the three adhesives is shown in figure 13.
+From the results we can conclude that the maximum stress of the adhesives reduces with increase in temperature from 20 °C to 260 °C. We are also able to prove from these results that the maximum shear stress of the three adhesives is greater than the maximum shear stress of the solid wood species (Douglas Fir) studied at room temperature.

-From the graph in Figure 13, the researcher was also able to notice that phenol resorcinol formaldehyde has the highest shear strength at room temperature, followed by melamine formaldehyde resin, and then polyurethane resin.
+From the graph in figure 13, The researcher was also able to notice that Phenol Resorcinol Formaldehyde has the highest shear strength at room temperature, followed by Melamine Formaldehyde resin, and then Polyurethane resin.

 These simulation results have helped us understand the performance of wood adhesives used in the production of CLT.
-We can tell that MF and PRF have better thermal-structural properties as compared to PUR and, therefore, they can be recommended for production of CLT panels used in load bearing timber structures.
+We can tell that MF and PRF have better thermal - structural properties as compared to PUR and therefore, they can be recommended for production of CLT panels used in load bearing timber structures.

 Figure 13.
-Graph of stress against temperature for the three wood adhesives.
+Graph of Stress against Temperature for the three wood adhesives.

-When strain is plotted against temperature for the three adhesives, we can see from the graph in Figure 14 that PUR has the highest strain, followed by PRF, then MF.
+When strain is plotted against temperature for the three adhesives, we can see from the graph in figure 14 that PUR has the highest strain, followed by PRF, then MF.
 This implies that there are higher chances of delamination occurring caused by displacement in the glue line for PUR, than for PRF and MF.
-The graph also indicates that the strain for all the three adhesives reduced with increase in temperature from 20 to 260 °C. The results from the graph also show that the strain of Douglas Fir wood is almost the same as melamine formaldehyde.
-This indicates that melamine formaldehyde is rigid like solid wood since there is a very slight increase in length at 260 °C. With melamine formaldehyde and phenol resorcinol formaldehyde as structural adhesives, the load bearing structures will have the ability to retain structural integrity even at high temperatures, hence giving the building occupants enough time to evacuate a timber building in time before it collapses.
+The graph also indicates that the strain for all the three adhesives reduced with increase in temperature from 20 °C to 260 °C. The results from the graph also show that the strain of Douglas Fir wood is almost the same as Melamine Formaldehyde.
+This indicates that Melamine Formaldehyde is rigid like solid wood since there is a very slight increase in length at 260 °C. With Melamine Formaldehyde and Phenol Resorcinol Formaldehyde as structural adhesives, the load bearing structures will have the ability to retain structural integrity even at high temperatures, hence giving the building occupants enough time to evacuate timber building in time before it collapses.

 Figure 14.
-Graph of strain against temperature for the three wood adhesives.
+Graph of Strain against Temperature for the three wood adhesives.

-4. Discussion, Conclusions and Future Research
+4. Discussions, Conclusions and Future Research

 4.1.
-Discussion
+Discussions

-The discussion of the results was performed to give a clear insight on how the objectives of the research were met.
-This includes a brief account on how the results agree or disagree with the previous research (see summary in Tables 12 and 13).
-The research objectives were met as explained below.
+The discussion of the results has been performed to give a clear insight on how the objectives of the research have been met.
+This includes a brief account on how the results agree or disagree with the previous research (see summary in tables 12 & 13).
+The research objectives have been met as explained below, for objective;